Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Introduction

 The remainder of this paper is structured as follows.
-Section~\ref{sec:relatedworks} reviews related work on the sheaf Laplacians on graphs, hypergraphs, and the symmetric simplicial sets derived from hypergraphs.
-Section~\ref{sec:Preliminaries} provides preliminaries for sheaf Laplacians on symmetric simplicial sets.
-In Section~\ref{sec:Methodology}, we establish a systematic framework for defining sheaf Laplacians on hypergraphs through the construction of symmetric simplicial sets directly from hypergraph structures, detailing the categorical construction of adjacency relations and orientation-preserving face maps.
-We then introduce the HNSD framework, implemented via normalized degree 0 sheaf Laplacians on the induced symmetric simplicial set.
-Finally, experimental evaluations conducted on real-world datasets are presented in Section~\ref{sec:experiments}, and concluding remarks are offered in Section~\ref{sec:conclusion}.
+Section~\ref{sec:relatedworks} reviews related work across key areas, including sheaf learning on graphs, advancements in hypergraph networks, and the representation of hypergraphs using symmetric simplicial sets.
+Section~\ref{sec:preliminaries} provides the essential background on sheaf Laplacians on graphs and the fundamental concepts of hypergraphs.
+Building on this, Section~\ref{sec:sheaflaplaciansonhighorderdomain} introduces the advanced concepts of ordered simplicial complexes and symmetric simplicial sets, establishing the formulation of sheaf Laplacians on these higher-order domains.
+In Section~\ref{sec:methodology}, we construct the symmetric simplicial lifting of a hypergraph, establish some of its properties, and then propose the HNSD framework.
+Finally, experimental evaluations on real-world datasets are presented in Section~\ref{sec:experiments}, and concluding remarks are offered in Section~\ref{sec:conclusion}.